Skip to content

 Ideas for Art-Science-Performances

-Four different project ideas by Herbert W. Franke which could not be realized.
+Four historic project ideas by Herbert W. Franke which could never be realized.

 Gases are pressed out of a system of nozzles and made to burn.
 The positions of the nozzles can be adjusted interactively or under program control, chemicals can be added in the same way to change the colors, and the pressure can also be adjusted so that you can switch between a calm flow and chaotic turbulence.
 The flow can be combined with music or controlled by sound.
 This results in a presentation that is reminiscent of a firework display, but unlike one that runs continuously and allows a planned sequence of settings.
 It is also a demonstration of the transition from order to chaos.
 The basic technical feasibility was confirmed by experts from the Fraunhofer Institute for Flow Research.
 Herbert W. Franke submitted it as a project proposal to ars electronica – together with the head of the chemistry department at the Deutsches Museum in Munich, who gave numerous “magic demonstrations” at public events in the 1960s and 1980s.
 However, the idea was not pursued further by ars electronica due to safety concerns.